Calling all breakfast enthusiasts and granola connoisseurs! Eleven Madison Park’s granola is officially the best granola I’ve ever had in my life.

 Notes

-- To freeze: You can also freeze granola for up to 3 months.
-Just thaw it overnight in the fridge before digging in.
+- Freezing: Freeze for up to 3 months; thaw overnight in the fridge.

 This is the best snack, especially on this snowy weekend!
 Our entire house smells amazing and we can’t stop eating it.
 Better than anything store bought by far